Research

 4. Can we engineer and rewire plant immune signaling circuits via synthetic approaches to generate durable disease-resistant crops to benefit agriculture and human health?

-We will use the genetically tractable plant Arabidopsis thaliana as a model system and probe the molecular mechanisms of how it defends against three established phytopathogens that have been evolutionarily separated for ~3 billion years to uncover both conserved and unique defense pathways.
+We will use the genetically tractable plant Arabidopsis thaliana as a model system and probe the molecular mechanisms of how it defends against a wide array of established phytopathogens to uncover both conserved and unique defense pathways.
 We currently focus on the discovery and molecular characterization of a new plant defense strategy mobilized by membraneless biomolecular condensates that are assembled via liquid-liquid phase separation, a fundamental biophysical mechanism of the cellular organization that likely existed since the origin of life.